chimera-linux/chimera-linux.github.io/community/index.md

 Specific examples of things considered harmful and not welcome:

-* Far-right and adjacent movements
+* Far-right and adjacent movements, tankies, putinists and other equivalent authoritarian chuddery
 * Racism, sexism, homophobia, transphobia, etc.
 * Complaining about SJWs
 * Loud anti-systemd nonsense, dogmatic suckless/"minimalism",